Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 For example, one of the Jupyter notebooks--navigate to the "Parts_II-III" folder, and open the notebook entitled "Python_Web_crawler_IMDB_Part_II_1936-2017_analysis.ipny"--saved on this  repository implements a web crawler that extracts the first 5 pages of IMDB films data for each year during a long range (e.g., 1936-2017) from the IMDB site, collecting data for variables such as metascore, IMDB rating, etc.

 For easy reference, the following code implements the web crawler for a single page of IMDB films; in this case, it extracts data for the top-250 films in terms of IMDB ratings:

+## Code for webcrawler of top-250 IMDB films webpage:

 ```
 #import requests library